Scrubs (TV series): Podcast

 On March 31, 2020, Zach Braff and Donald Faison launched their Scrubs-themed podcast Fake Doctors, Real Friends in partnership with iHeartRadio in which Braff and Faison rewatch each episode and give behind-the-scenes details on the series.
+On August 26, 2025, Braff and Faison released an episode titled "Our Last Hurrah" stating the podcast would terminate due to time commitments.